- - - Get Sorted for Supplementals here - - -

 To go directly to a topic, click on the link below or alternatively you can scroll down.

-Your Education VP Dan & Welfare VP Moya have worked together to put some useful resources together for YOU studying for Assessments/Exams at this time.
+The team have been working together to put some useful resources together for YOU studying for Assessments/Exams at this time.
 TU Dublin is very aware of the many challenges facing students in all facets of their lives as a result of the COVID-19 pandemic.
 They have also added some useful resources that can be found here and we are explaining some of the most important documents to you at this time such as the Student Declaration of Academic Integrity, Mitigation Policy, Deferral Procedures and much more.
-If you have any questions on any of the topics listed or below please contact our Advice Team for support on email@example.com
+If you have any questions on any of the topics listed or below please contact our Advice Team for support on firstname.lastname@example.org

 A guide to the Open Book Exams Offline and Online from the TU Dublin Computer Science School, it takes approximately 3:48 we would recommend you watch it for some practical tips for ALL STUDENTS taking part in Open Book Exams at the moment.